BU-Spark/se-shine-ai/README.md

 - **Auth Error Handling** Customized error handle from firebase auth to show success, error, warning.
 - **UI Testing** Use Jest to do UI testing.

+### Known Issues and Bugs

+1. **Navigation Bar Logo:**
+   - Issue: The navigation bar currently uses the same logo when an item is active.
+   - Description: We have requested a design change from our design team to differentiate the logo for active navigation items, but we haven't received the updated design yet.

 ## Project Structure and Functionalities

 ### `src/` Directory